mostafa-abokhadra/backEndRef/nodeJs/7-path.md

 ```

 ### path.basename
-- will print only the last portion of the file bath (current file name only)
+- will print only the last portion of the file path (current file name only)
 ```js
 console.log(path.basename(__filename))
 path.basename(__dirname)